rmind/rvault/README.md

 #### Would my data be stored or processed remotely?

 No, all data is stored and managed locally.
-However, your double-encrypted key is sent and stored on a remote server.
-Because of envelope encryption, your real encryption key is opaque to the server.
+However, your envelope-encrypted key is sent and stored on a remote server.
+Because of the envelope encryption, your real encryption key is opaque to the server.

 #### Can I access my data without Internet connectivity?

-You need to authenticate with a remote server in order to access your data, therefore you need connectivity during that moment.
-Once authenticated, you can work offline.
+You need to authenticate with a remote server in order to access your data, therefore you need connectivity for that moment.
+You can work offline once authenticated.

-#### What if my data and passphrase get stolen?
+#### What if my encrypted data and passphrase would get stolen?

 It would still be insufficient to decrypt your data, unless the attacker actively hacks into your device and reads the key that is resident in-memory.
+However, such attack is much more sophisticated.

 #### What if the remote server is hacked?

-An attacker may retrieve the double-encrypted key, but it would still not be able to decrypt the data without obtaining your data and passphrase.
+An attacker may retrieve the envelope-encrypted key, but it would still not be possible to decrypt the data without obtaining your data and passphrase.

 The attacker, however, could destroy the keys stored on the server-side.
-Hence it is recommended to make a backup of the effective encryption key and store it safely, e.g. print it on paper and lock it in a safe.
+Hence it is recommended to make a backup of the effective encryption key and store it safely, e.g. print it on paper and lock it in a physical safe.

 #### What if I lost my authentication device?